 The IT landscape in all sizes of businesses continues to evolve to make operations easier.
 And let’s don’t forget revenue.
 That’s why you’re in business after all.
 Brands are leaning into the fact that IT is an asset, not a necessary evil.
-Business growth strategies drive companies of all sizes today and IT is a critical component, if not the leading asset in guiding them to greater revenue streams.
+Business growth strategies drive companies of all sizes today.
+IT is a critical component, if not the leading asset in guiding them to greater revenue streams.

 At Calyx, we work with clients to ensure that they have the appropriate hard and soft IT elements that will support strategic efforts for sustainable growth.
 We help clients to customize the scope of their IT budget, costs, and necessary components to position their business to grow responsibly.